CharmGuarde/INFR3120-Fall25-Project/README.md

-# Charm & Karnan Project Part 2
+# Charm & Karnan Project Part 3
 ## Overview
-For our final project, we decided to create a Task Manager.
-For the first part of the project, we made a simple layout that helped to show what our main goal was, which was creating a simple basic task manager.
+For our final project, we created a simple Task Manager.

+A web app that allows users to add tasks/assignments with due dates and a description.
+It gets added to a list and are given options to edit, delete and click done.
+Data inputted are secure and visible to your own account.

+We implemented course material such as EJS, Bootstrap, CSS, Awesome Fonts, Authentication, MongoDB, and Node.js.
+Other resources we used were found online.

 ------------------------------------------------------------------------------------------------

 ## Structure
-My website has 3 links
+The website has 5 links
-1. homepage (home.ejs) - Welcome page, with 2 buttons
+1. homepage (home.ejs) - Welcome page, with 1 buttons
+2. about (aboute.ejs) - Talks about what the webapp is used for and shows resources used
-2. task (index.ejs) - Add, edit, delete, and has the list of the tasks you created
+3. task (index.ejs) - Add, edit, delete, and has the list of the tasks you created
+4. settings (settings.ejs) - Option to reset password and logout
-3. contact (contact.ejs) - How to contact us
+5. contact (contact.ejs) - How to contact us

 ------------------------------------------------------------------------------------------------